markthorne159/Animark-Repo/Python/ShortcutCreator/Info.md

 There are two versions of the app.
 One is a GUI application and the other is a command line interface.
 The GUI application displays a list of your already created shortcuts each time you start it up and currently includes buttons to enable you to add or remove shortcuts.
-The command line version requires a little bit more interaction as it includes
+The command line version requires a little bit more interaction as it includes commands that enable you to view a list of your current shortcuts, set a new shortcut by adding a "path"